cwbaker/forge/README.md

       -f, --file         Set the script file to load.
       -s, --stack-trace  Enable stack traces in error messages.

 *Sweet Build* is invoked by running the build executable from the command line.
 When invoked the executable searches up from the current working directory until it finds a file named `build.lua`.
-Once found this file is executed to initialize the build system and bring the build up to date.
+Once found this file is executed to load and initialize the build system.

 ## Examples